 have a drink at Broad Branch Distillery

 Set in a former tobacco warehouse in the Arts District, a visit to Broad Branch is a fun and indulgent experience.
-The distillery is grain to glass with a focus on old world artisanal techniques of the area.
+The distillery is grain to glass, focusing on old-world artisanal techniques of the area.
 You can sneak a peek at their technical and thoughtful process behind the scenes and treat yourself to a tasting as well.

-They create a variety of delectable whiskeys and rums using fresh and local ingredients.
+They create a variety of delicious whiskeys and rums using fresh and local ingredients.
 The Sungazer Tropical Transcendence Rum is a revelation, along with the Smashing Violet NC Infusion Whiskey.

 enjoy a getaway at Graylyn Estate

 Graylyn is one of the largest private homes in the whole state.
 Visitors can enjoy a romantic weekend in North Carolina in this private estate.
-It was previously constructed by Mr. and Mrs. Bowman Gray in the 1930s.
-It’s currently an opulent hotel offering the finest luxury in town.
-They host many events which include a tour of the estate and tastings of their house wines.
+Mr. and Mrs. Bowman Gray built it in the 1930s.
+It’s currently an opulent hotel offering the most refined luxury in town.
+They host many events, including a tour of the estate and tastings of their house wines.

-It’s in a Normal Revival style on 85 acres of vast and verdant grounds.
-Each room is special with its own unique decor for the ultimate individualized experience.
+It’s in a Norman Revival style on 85 acres of vast and verdant grounds.
+Each room is extraordinary, with its unique decor for the ultimate individualized experience.

 drink wine at Yadkin Valley Wineries

-Just west of Winston-Salem lives a valley rich in varietals is this fantastic NC winery.
-There are over 40 verdant vineyards within this rich million-acre land area.
-Yadkin Wineries is an idyllic day trip from the city as many are very close by.
-There are wineries serving up everything from the classic Carolina muscadine wines to the traditional Vitis viniferas of Europe.
+The wineries serve everything from the classic Carolina muscadine wines to the traditional European vitis vinifera.
 There are small batch producers and expansive enterprises with charming country tasting rooms and sweeping views overlooking the fields of vineyards.